msgraphtf/terraform-provider-msgraph/docs/data-sources/service_principal.md

 <a id="nestedatt--resource_specific_application_permissions"></a>
 ### Nested Schema for `resource_specific_application_permissions`

+Optional:

+- `id` (String) The unique identifier for the resource-specific application permission.

 Read-Only:

 - `description` (String) Describes the level of access that the resource-specific permission represents.
 - `display_name` (String) The display name for the resource-specific permission.
-- `id` (String) The unique identifier for the resource-specific application permission.
 - `is_enabled` (Boolean) Indicates whether the permission is enabled.
 - `value` (String) The value of the permission.